Negative-light/PUBLIC_VUALT/GABC SS-The Utility and Purpose of Angels.md

 # Today

-Today we are going to dive deeper into the topic of angles or angelology.
-Some things to note tis that angles are 100% spirit and only adopt human forms temporarily.
+Today we are going to dive deeper into the topic of angels or angelology.
+Some things to note tis that angels are 100% spirit and only adopt human forms temporarily.
 ## Angels Ministries
-Angles have a variety of ministries that they do examples include
+Angels have a variety of ministries that they do examples include
 - Being Messengers (this is what the word "angel" actually means) [^s1]
     - This includes providing Guidance [^b5]
     - Being Protectors of God's people [^b1]
 - Being Providers form God [^b3]
 - Being executors of God's Judgments [^b4]

 The focus of  all angels ministries is like it is for all things to point to Christ [^b10].
 They are also the worshipers of got in his throne room [^b11]

 [^s1]: [Strong's Greek: 32. ἄγγελος (aggelos) -- an angel, messenger](https://biblehub.com/greek/32.htm)
-[^b1]: [[2 Kings 6|2 Kings 6:15-16]] - In this selection these angles were surrounding the town that Elisha was in while they were attacked by the King of Syria
+[^b1]: [[2 Kings 6|2 Kings 6:15-16]] - In this selection these angels were surrounding the town that Elisha was in while they were attacked by the King of Syria
   [[Acts 12|Acts 12:7-10]] - This is when [[🧑Peter]] is freed from jail for the second time
 [^b3]: [[Matt 4|Matt 4:11]] - This is after [[../30-Spiritual/33-Resources/33.10-People/👼Jesus|👼Jesus]] was in the wilderness and had finished this trial did angels come and provide for him
-[^b4]: [[Rev 15|Rev 15:7]] - Rev angles are given 7 bowls of judgment and later will spill them out.
+[^b4]: [[Rev 15|Rev 15:7]] - Rev angels are given 7 bowls of judgment and later will spill them out.
-   [[Acts 12|Acts 12:20-23]] - Acts an angle is used to kill Herod Aggripa who is claiming the Glory of God [[Ps 103|Ps 103:20]] - This verse spicily talks about how angles do God's word and execute his will.
+   [[Acts 12|Acts 12:20-23]] - Acts an angel is used to kill Herod Aggripa who is claiming the Glory of God [[Ps 103|Ps 103:20]] - This verse spicily talks about how angels do God's word and execute his will.
-[^b5]: [[Acts 10]] - Angles bring down the sheet of unclean animals within a vision that started the mission to the Gentiles
+[^b5]: [[Acts 10]] - angels bring down the sheet of unclean animals within a vision that started the mission to the Gentiles
-[^b10]: [[Col 1|Col 1:16]] - this verse discuses how all things were made for the sake of Christ this includes angles and demons.
+[^b10]: [[Col 1|Col 1:16]] - this verse discuses how all things were made for the sake of Christ this includes angels and demons.
-[^b11]: [[Rev 22|Rev 22:8-9]] - This verse is when John is met by an angle that pushes him to Worship God as a "Fellow Servant"
+[^b11]: [[Rev 22|Rev 22:8-9]] - This verse is when John is met by an angel that pushes him to Worship God as a "Fellow Servant"
 ### Spiritual "Ladders"
 Note: reference for Jacobs ladder [[Gen 28|Gen 28:10-22]] Next we will discus Spiritual Ladders, in the book Evans ties this into the call of Nathaniel, which is interesting.
 But the goal is too connect a few things these The Ladder is used to represent God's blessings on earth.